User Experience NZ

 Here’s what’s in my bag:

 1. Discussion guide.
 I try to keep this to a one pager with topic areas rather than ‘script’ like questions.
 I have the research objectives embedded in my curiosity, so by the time the first interview kicks off, this serves as prompts only.
-I’ll be completely free-styling after the first few interviews.
+As you can read in my article: ” To uncover the story, first lose the script”, I’ll be completely free-styling after the first few interviews.

 I tape spare ink refills to the book, as they run dry with no warning after about 50 pages.
 I use the display on the pen for timing – it’s less obvious and distracting to check the time on here than glancing at your phone.
-If a subject seems interested in the pen (or any technology you use) take the time to explain what it does and why you use it, this removes the distraction.
+If a subject seems interested in the pen (or any technology you use) take the time to explain what it does and why you use it, this removes the distraction, so you can get on with it.

 6. Laptop.
-With travel mouse.
 I use this immediately after sessions to type up my reflections while they are still fresh.
 I always drive a bit down the road first …best they don’t see you frantically typing about them from behind their curtains.

 8. Map.
-Hard copy with all participants located, named, numbered and time-stamped.
-This comes into it’s own when there’s a change in the schedule and you need to know whether you can actually shoehorn in a replacement participant and make it from A-B in the timeframe.
+As well as Google Maps I try to have a hard copy with all participants located, named, numbered and timed.
+This comes into it’s own in a city you’re unfamiliar with, when there’s a change in the schedule and you need to know whether you can actually shoehorn in a replacement participant and make it from A-B in the timeframe.

 9. Cables, chargers etc. Including 12V in-car USB for boosting phone and livescribe pen while driving.

 11. Smartphone.
-I use Alarm clock for when I can’t afford to run over the allotted time, Voice recorder to brain-dump my thoughts while driving between sessions, Camera & Maps as backup, Messaging for contacting participants for timing / directions etc.
+I use Alarm clock for when I can’t afford to run over the allotted time in a session, Voice to text to brain-dump my thoughts while driving between sessions, Camera for improptu shots, Messaging for contacting participants for timing / directions etc. and ‘Highlight’ for recording those moments.

 12. Stills camera.
 As unobtrusive as possible.
-Must be usable by ‘feel’ alone (real buttons) and with one hand.
+Must be usable by ‘feel’ alone (real buttons) and with one hand, so I can maintain my connection and focus while snapping away.
 Good as a secondary video camera too.
+I use a Canon S120

 13. Rental car.
 Small & discreet – depending on the context, I sometimes park round the corner or out of sight of the address and appear to arrive on foot. …unless I’m in a rural area.

 14. Cash incentives.
 In marked envelopes – for the participant’s time and involvement.
-Folding cash speaks everyone’s language – I try to avoid vouchers or direct payments.
-I always pay the participant at the start of the session and ask them to count the money too.
+Folding cash speaks everyone’s language – I avoid vouchers or direct payments.
+I always pay the participant at the start of the session and reinforce that it’s a payment for their time, not ‘for saying the right things’.

 15. Receipts / NDAs.
 To be signed by participant.
 This keeps accountant and lawyers happy.
 I always include permission to video record session and detail the rights of use.